eclipse-cdt-cloud/cdt-cloud-blueprint/theia-extensions/blueprint-example-generator/resources/example-traces/EXAMPLE_TRACES_README.md

 ## Open a trace with the trace view

-1. Make sure, that the trace server path is set correctly in the Trace Viewer settings (Settings -> Extensions -> Trace Viewer -> Trace Server: Path)
+1. To open a trace a trace server application is required.
+The Linux version of CDTCloudBlueprint contains the Trace Compass trace server as part of the application image, and it's ready to be used.
+It requires Java 17 to be installed to run the Trace Compass server.
+For other platforms, make sure, that the trace server path is set correctly in the Trace Viewer settings (Settings -> Extensions -> Trace Viewer -> Trace Server: Path).

 2. Open the trace view (via open command or on the left side of the application)